SansGuidon/bookmarks/PRINCIPLES.md

 * Using boring technology.
 Don't get distracted too often with shiny tools that reinvent the wheel.
 * Write lesss code, read more.
 Read more code, tips, manuals, blogs, articles, watch presentations and listen to podcasts about your programming craft.
 Learn from others prior to writing bugs.
 * Value your time, use it to focus.
 Put lot of non-meeting blocks in your agenda.
+* Learn how to write clean code, and repeat.
+So when you will have to rush, you will not forget to do your work right, and you will naturally provide more quality work.
+* Do your research, don't always rush in coding or in reinventing the wheel.
+You will learn a lot through research.
+* Reuse existing code.
+GitHub is your friend.